Get all the latest data for Athens

 How much are property prices expected to increase in Athens in 2026?

-As of early 2026, Athens property prices are expected to increase by approximately 5% over the course of the year, representing a moderate but steady continuation of recent trends.
+As of 2026, Athens property prices are expected to increase by about 4% to 6% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Athens.